binbin-xu/rs-logger/README.md

 Currently supported output format:

 - [x] Raw RGB-D sequences
-- [ ] Raw RGB-D with timestamps in TUM RGB-D format
+- [ ] RGB-D with timestamps in TUM RGB-D format
 - [x] raw: SLAMBench 1.0 file format, used also in Supereight and some other SLAM method
-- [ ] Klg: used in ElasticFusion and some other SLAM methods
+- [ ] Klg: used in ElasticFusion

 Currently tested in Ubuntu 16.04 only.
 Feel free to try it out in other platforms